Concert “The Taste of the Spring is Always New”:

 It speaks for the popularity of this composition that it was again featuring in the “Master and Students” Recital on the last day of my stay, on 2018-07-28.
 See my separate posting on this event.
-But first, the “Masters” were setting the benchmark here—not in a long-standing ensemble, but featuring excellent musicians throughout, nevertheless.
+But first, the “Masters” were setting the benchmark here.
+They did so not in a long-standing ensemble, but featuring excellent musicians throughout, nevertheless.

 - Natalia Lomeiko (*1979 in Novosibirsk), violin